goncalor/SLAE64/1/readme.markdown

     repz cmpsb
     jne exit

 I tried this and after adjusting the code to this change 12 bytes were saved.
 However, I opted *not to use* this optimisation in the final shellcode.
 Why?
-Because I want the password to be trivial to change.
+Because I wanted the password to be trivial to change.
 Changing the password in the code above would require not only to calculate the new number to push but also to modify the instructions.
 Imagine you wanted to use "foobar" as the password instead: a single push of 4 bytes would no longer work, you'd have to add another push of 2 bytes.
 Oh, and don't forget to change the length of the password!
 Compare this with the ease of just typing in a new password.

 Conclusion
 ----------